pepemxl/Machine-Learning-Notes/04_WOKFLOWS/section_01.md

 - etc...

-In this sense many solutions are available.
+In this sense many solutions are available, however depends on our data and goals to achieve, which one will be better.
+In the same sense that a devOps depends takes architecture decisions based on properties desired for the system to guarantee requirements, it will need special patterns in its architecture.